-(C) Special dispensation to local brokers to facilitate the trading of inward listed shares
+(J) Special dispensation to local brokers to facilitate the trading of inward listed shares

-- (i) Local brokers are allowed to purchase inward listed shares offshore and to transfer such shares to the South African section of the register as a book-building exercise and to enhance liquidity on the JSE Limited. - (ii) This dispensation is confined to inward listed shares and brokers may warehouse such shares for a maximum period of 30 days only.
+- (i) Local brokers are allowed to purchase inward listed shares offshore and to transfer such shares to the South African section of the register as a book-building exercise and to enhance liquidity on a South African exchange. - (ii) This dispensation is confined to inward listed shares and brokers may warehouse such shares for a maximum period of 30 days only.